portsmouth/Trinity/README.md

 The following 6 user-written GLSL programs specify the dynamics and rendering:

-  - <a href="#common">Common</a>: declare UI sliders and color pickers, and bind them to UI.
+  - <a href="#common">Common</a>: declare uniform float and vec3 quantities, and bind them to UI sliders and color pickers.
 Setup common variables.
   - <a href="#initial">Initial</a>: specify initial conditions for velocity, temperature and medium density and albedo.
   - <a href="#inject">Inject</a>: inject velocity, heat or media into the simulation.
   - <a href="#influence">Influence</a>: apply external forces (due to e.g. buoyancy, wind).